lemadane/tech-assessment-fullstack-lemadane-main/README.md

 ### - This is done, used: (see sreenshots on screenshots folder)
  - JWT for access-token & refresh-token,
- - Prisma for database connection & management,
+ - Prisma ORM for database connection & management,
+ - SQLite for the database (for demo)
  - Express.js middleware pattern
  - bcrypt for password hashing